shikokuchuo/nanonext/README.md

 R to wait upon events being signalled by concurrent messaging threads.

-Designed for performance and reliability, the NNG library is written in C and {nanonext} is a lightweight zero-dependency wrapper.
+Designed for performance and reliability, the NNG library is written in C and [`nanonext`](https://doi.org/10.5281/zenodo.7903429) is a lightweight zero-dependency wrapper.
 Provides the interface for code and processes to communicate with each other - receive data generated in Python, perform analysis in R, and send results to a C++ program – all on the same computer or on networks spanning the globe.

 Implemented scalability protocols: